Jadi255/Iraspec/README.md

 #### A user manual is currently being developed and will be added to this repo ASAP.

-##### Known issue:
+##### Known issues:
 1) Sometimes the peak detection tool will throw an error when trying to detect the peaks of stacked spectra plotted as %T. This issue occurs if you stack using **+Stack** for spectra acquired in transmittance.
-Stacking transmittance spectra is recommended by using the **-Stack** button._
+Stacking transmittance spectra is recommended by using the **-Stack** button.
 2) If you're erasing a label (dashdot line) while you have annotations showing, the annotations will momentarily disappear.
 This is a bug in the tracing request and will be resolved in the upcoming build

 ### License: